Tom-Fox1/Parse-Docs/README.md

 1. Fork this repository on GitHub.
 2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/Parse-Docs.git`
 3. `cd Parse-Docs`
-4. Initialize and start Slate.
+4. Initialize and start the Parse Docs.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally